Upper bounds for shifted moments of Dirichlet $L$-functions to a fixed modulus over function fields: Preliminaries

 \subsection{Perron’s formula}

-As an easy consequence of Cauchy's residue theorem, we have the following analogue of Perron’s formula in function fields (see \cite[(2.6)]{Florea17-2}). \begin{lemma} Suppose that the power series $\sum^{\infty}_{n=0} a(n)u^n$ is absolutely convergent in $|u| \leq r < 1$, then for integers $N \geq 0$,
+As an easy consequence of Cauchy's residue theorem, we have the following analogue of Perron’s formula in function fields (see \cite[(2.6)]{Florea17-2}). \begin{lemma} Suppose that the power series $\sum^{\infty}_{n=0} a(n)u^n$ is absolutely convergent in $|u| \leq r < 1$, then for any integer $N \geq 0$,

 \end{lemma}